gauntface/web-push-book/src/_content/chapter-01/02-how-push-works.md

 ---
 # How Push Works

 Before getting into the API, let's look at push from a highlevel, start to finish.
-Then as we step through individual topics or API's later on, you'll have an idea of how and why it's important.
+Then as we step through individual topics or APIs later on, you'll have an idea of how and why it's important.

 The three key steps to implementing push are: